Transportation in Vaughan: Bus

 There is also one TTC-contracted bus route operating within Vaughan, which serves Bathurst Street.
 Unlike the subway, a special fare policy applies to this route.
-If a passenger boards a TTC contracted bus in Vaughan, and only travels within Vaughan, the passenger may transfer to YRT operated bus routes without paying a second fare.
-If a passenger boards in Vaughan and travels into Toronto (or from Toronto into York), they must pay an extra fare to continue their trip into the other transit system's territory.
-There were formerly five TTC-contracted bus routes serving major north–south streets which continued north from Toronto prior to the subway extension, but four were replaced with YRT routes due to route restructuring after the subway opened.
+A passenger who boards a TTC contracted bus in Vaughan and travels only within Vaughan may transfer to YRT operated bus routes without paying a second fare.
+A passenger who boards in Vaughan and travels into Toronto (or from Toronto into York) must pay an extra fare to continue their trip into the other transit system's territory.
+There were formerly five TTC-contracted bus routes serving major north–south streets which continued north from Toronto prior to the subway extension, but four were replaced with YRT routes because of route restructuring after the subway opened.

 Rail

 The Barrie line, operated by GO Transit, provides the only passenger service to Vaughan.
-The two stations in the city are Rutherford GO Station, located in Rutherford Road east of Keele Street and south of Rutherford Road, and Maple GO Station in Maple, located north of Major Mackenzie Drive and east of Keele Street.
+The two stations in the city are Rutherford GO Station,on Rutherford Road east of Keele Street and south of Rutherford Road, and Maple GO Station in Maple, located north of Major Mackenzie Drive and east of Keele Street.
 The line terminates at Barrie in the north and at Union Station in Toronto in the south.